After Vietnam,The Healing

 Chaplain Ann M. Wolf

 “In closing, I would like to suggest that if you ever encounter some of our Vietnam Veterans, take a moment and extend your hand to them, look in their eyes and let them know with your soul how much you appreciate their service and sacrifice.
 And if you have a moment more, and if the Veteran feels like sharing, considering receiving one of the greatest gifts of all….the opportunity to hear from a hero sharing history through his or her eyes; and to all who participated in this presentation, I join with the American people in saying to you that words cannot express our gratitude for your time and contributions; thank you!
 This is Chaplain Ann M. Wolf ….
 God be us as we move forward with Great Hope … together…”

 Soundtrack: Musical Score by Tracy Collins – For more about Tracy – Click Here

 Huey Sounds: Captured & sampled by Nolan Wright – For Nolan’s YouTube Channel – Click Here

 Photographic Art: Images at this website and in the video are used by permission, by license, or have been obtained from what the artist believes are public domain sources; please advise of additional licenses are needed.
 Thank you to all photographers who have contributed to this video and for the work you do with regard to the preservation of history.

-Featured Patch: This beautiful patch is being shared by Welcome Home Vietnam Veterans Inc. To learn more about their programs, visit their website: WHVV
+Featured Patch: This beautiful patch is being shared by Welcome Home Vietnam Veterans Inc.

-Special Thanks… Ann wishes to thank all of these special people whose remarks she narrated, for sharing their thoughts, their experiences, their challenges, and their hopes.
+Special Thanks: Ann wishes to thank all of these special people whose remarks she narrated, for sharing their thoughts, their experiences, their challenges, and their hopes.